Honolulu vacation rentals

 Book unique homes, vacation rentals, and more on Airbnb

 Guests agree: these vacation rentals are highly rated for location, cleanliness, and more.

 Get the amount of space that is right for you

 Honolulu home rentals

 Your guide to Honolulu

-When is the best time to stay in a vacation rental in Honolulu?
+The best time to stay in a vacation rental in Honolulu

 Chances are you’ll never need anything more than a light sweater or jacket to stay warm in Honolulu, where average temperatures typically hover between 75 and 85 degrees Fahrenheit.
 Warm and dry summer weather extends from April through November.
 The island’s pleasant trade winds cause temperatures to fall only modestly between December and March.

 Diamond Head State Monument

 The hike up to the 300,000-year-old volcanic Diamond Head Crater would be arduous if the trek wasn’t so breathtakingly beautiful along the way.
 The reward for those tired legs is a stunning view of Honolulu and the glistening Pacific below that deserves numerous photos for posterity.
 Just be sure to arrive early to avoid the wave of crowds, bring cash for the walk-in entry fee, and wear a hat and bring water for the hike up.